-Another related recent work \cite{GHS16} studied a type of discrete distance associated with Liouville quantum gravity (LQG) and proved some bounds on the exponent for the weight of the geodesic.
-While the Liouville FPP metric is expected to be related to random metric on LQG, we refrain ourselves from an extensive discussion on the LQG metric, but simply refer an interested reader to \cite{MS15b,MS16} (as well as references therein) for a body of recent works on the construction of a metric in the continuum as well as its connection to the Brownian map.
-However, so far we see no mathematical connection between our work to \cite{GHS16,MS15b,MS16}.
+Another related work is \cite{GHS16}, where the authors studied a type of discrete metric associated with the Liouville quantum gravity (LQG), and gave some bounds on the distance exponent of corresponding geodesics.
+While the Liouville FPP metric is expected to be related to random metric on the LQG, we refrain ourselves from an extensive discussion on the LQG metric.
+An interested reader is referred to \cite{MS15b,MS16} (as well as references therein) for a body of recent works on the construction of a metric in the continuum as well as its connection to the Brownian map.
+However, so far we see no mathematical connection between our work and \cite{GHS16,MS15b,MS16}.
 Finally, we remark that in a recent work \cite{LW16} the authors studied a random pseudo-metric on a graph defined via the zero-set of the Gaussian free field on its metric graph.